 Apart from eggs and meat, many farmers keep guineas to protect flocks of smaller birds, such as chickens, and to reduce pests such as ticks and snakes on the farm.
 Guineas are active foragers and love little insects like ticks, and they are fearless hunters when confronted with snakes.
 They won’t shrink from mice or rats, either.

-Guineas are very loud birds, and they wander far when left to free range.
-They’re not the ideal bird if you’re looking for a pet, but they are excellent low-maintenance fowl if you want pest control and fresh eggs.
+Guineas are very loud birds and they wander far when left to free range.
+They’re not on the ideal types of poultry list if you’re looking for a pet, but they are excellent low-maintenance fowl if you want pest control and fresh eggs.

 Another bird whose behavior usually hovers on the edge of domestication is the quail.
-Quail are rather similar to pheasants, another type of poultry one might find on the modern homestead.
+Quail are similar to pheasants, another of the types of poultry one might find on the modern homestead.
 Pheasants are often larger, and they usually have brighter plumage and louder calls.

 Turkeys make striking additions to the barnyard, the males always happy to show off their plumage and bright blue heads.
 First domesticated about 2,000 years ago, turkeys originate from Mexico and Central America.
 Turkeys are raised primarily for their meat but are becoming more popular as pets.